The original version of this document is located at https://docs.qfield.org/get-started/tutorials/get-started-qfc

 field that will be used as a primary key that uniquely identifies each feature.

-Now you should see your project and files on QFieldCloud
+Now you should see your project and files on your project overview page on QFieldCloud

 📱 Fieldwork

-Download and install the latest version of QField from Google’s play store, Apple’s app store, or by downloading the lastest release for Windows, Linux, or macos.
+Download and install the latest version of QField from Google’s play store, Apple’s app store, or by downloading the latest release for Windows, Linux, or macos.

 Select a project to download on your device: